Stipend and Benefits

 - Employee Assistance Program.
 Professional, confidential assistance is provided to address professional or personal problems.

 - Child care referral.
 Referrals to child care and preschool programs are available.

 - Child illness care.
 Mayo Clinic provides help to care for your ill child.

 - Activities programs.
 Special events and services are offered in four activity areas: social and family, culture, recreation, and education.

 - Fitness center (Rochester campus).
 For a nominal fee, trainees and their spouses may join the Dan Abraham Healthy Living Center.
 The fitness center includes two campus locations that offer personal exercise consultations and a variety of training programs.

 - Mayo Families' Connection (MFC).
-An organizatiaon of spouses and significant others of Mayo Clinic residents, fellows, graduate students and Mayo Clinic School of Medicine students.
+An organizatiaon of spouses and significant others of Mayo Clinic residents, fellows, graduate students, and Mayo Clinic Alix School of Medicine students.
 This organization provides a system of support and personal enrichment through informative programs, annual events and a variety of special interest groups.
 Learn more about the Mayo Families' Connection.